 IDENTIFICATION NEEDED FOR A MARRIAGE LICENCE

-- You must hand in the completed application form to the Municipal Clerk’s office.
+You must have the completed and signed marriage application form to hand in

-- You must show the original ID or documentation from your absent partner.
+If only one applicant is attending, you must show the required original ID or documentation for your absent partner.

 If you were granted a divorce in Canada from a previous marriage, you must bring one of the following with your marriage licence application: